Performance Tuning

 ...

 A lot of intermediate artifacts of edi get compressed.
-The default compression algorithm is xz
+The default compression algorithm is xz.

-algorithm is very good at reaching a high compression rate but it is rather slow.
+The xz algorithm is very good at reaching a high compression rate but it is rather slow.

 To get some more speed when doing frequent builds it is advisable to switch to the gz